 - 1. The default setting, "WavOut 3/4", connects ports OUT3 and OUT4 to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut 3/4 Delta-1010" it will be routed directly to the "hardware" analog outputs 3 & 4 of your 1010 rackmount chassis. - The second option, "S/PDIF In", connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
+In other words, when music software plays audio to the device named "WavOut 3/4 Delta-66" it will be routed directly to the "hardware" analog outputs 3 & 4 of your Delta 66's breakout box. - The second option, "S/PDIF In", connects ports OUT3 and OUT4 directly to the hardware S/PDIF input on the Delta 66 PCI host card.
 The left channel of the S/PDIF In is routed to OUT3 and the right channel of the S/PDIF In is routed to OUT4. - 3.
 The third option, "S/PDIF In (L/R Rev.)", functions identically to the second option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to OUT4 and the right channel of the S/PDIF In is routed to OUT3. - 4.
-Options four through seven connect the hardware analog inputs 1 & 2, 3 & 4,

-5 & 6, or 7 & 8 (respectively) directly to the 1010's hardware analog outputs 3 & 4.
+Options four and five connect the hardware analog inputs 1 & 2 or 3 & 4 (respectively) directly to the Delta 66's hardware analog outputs 3 & 4.
 For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be copied to OUT3, and any signal present at the IN2 port will be copied to OUT4.
-This same behavior applies to "H/W In 3/4", "H/W In 5/6", and "H/W In 7/8" when selected.
+This same behavior applies to "H/W In 3/4" when selected.

-The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 1010's hardware S/PDIF outputs to one of eight sources:
+The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 66's hardware S/PDIF output to one of six stereo sources:

-- The default setting, "WavOut S/PDIF", connects the S/PDIF Out port to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-1010" it will be routed directly to the hardware S/PDIF output on your Delta 1010 PCI host card. - The second option, "Monitor Mixer", connects the S/PDIF Out port to the outputs of the Delta 1010 monitor mixer.
-For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
-The third option, "S/PDIF In", connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
+1. The default setting, "WavOut S/PDIF," connects the S/PDIF Out port to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-66" it will be routed directly to the hardware S/PDIF output on your Delta 66's PCI host card.

+- 2. The second option, "Monitor Mixer," connects the S/PDIF Out port to the outputs of the Delta 66 monitor mixer.
+For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page." - 3.
+The third option, "S/PDIF In," connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 66 PCI host card.
 The left channel of the S/PDIF In is routed to the left channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the right channel of S/PDIF Out. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
+The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to the right channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the left channel of S/PDIF Out. - 5.
-Selections five through eight connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010's S/PDIF Out port.
+Selections five and six connect the hardware analog inputs 1 & 2 or 3 & 4 (respectively) directly to the Delta 66's S/PDIF Out port.
 For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be sent to the left channel of the S/PDIF Out, and any signal present at the IN2 port will be sent to the right channel of the S/PDIF Out.
-This same behavior applies to "H/W In 3/4", "H/W In 5/6", and "H/W In 7/8" when selected.
+This same behavior applies to "H/W In 3/4" when selected.